How To Have A Real Relationship With God

 If you do not know what to do and need help because you are caught in the sins of the flesh because of outside pressure from the devil, feel free to contact us.
 May God help you today to seek to have a real relationship with Him.

-Dr. Terry L. Coomer is the Pastor of Hope Baptist Church, the Director of For the Love of the Family Ministries, and Hope Biblical Counseling Center.
+Dr. Terry L. Coomer is the Pastor of Hope Baptist Church and the Director of Hope Biblical Counseling and Training Center.
 He has also served as the Publisher of the nation's fastest growing daily newspaper.
-Pastor Coomer holds Family Conferences in the local church.
+Pastor Coomer holds Bible Conferences in the local church dealing with Biblical Counseling and how to make Biblical long term change in lives.
+He also teaches how to have a real, intimate, personal, and passionate relationship with God.
+His Biblical Counseling ministry has helped many people find the Biblical answers to the needs of their lives.
 To have a meeting at your church or other needs he may be contacted at (501)983-4403, firstname.lastname@example.org.
-There are many helpful articles and material on our web site to help you change your life at www.fortheloveofthefamily.com.
+There are many helpful articles and material on our web site to help you change your life at www.hopebiblicalcounselingcenter.com.
 We serve the God of answers.
 If you need help finding those answers you may contact us at email@example.com.
 To be removed from our mailing list send an e-mail to firstname.lastname@example.org.